222.641.01

 Upon successfully completing this course, students will be able to:

-3. Summarize the underlying nutrient related metabolic processes in maintaining health and preventing disease
+- Explain biological factors that affect a population’s health, specifically, the underlying nutrient-related metabolic processes in maintaining health and preventing disease

-4. Explain energy balance and dietary intakes and the scientific rationale and public health significance of defining nutrient requirements in healthy individuals and populations, and with reference to specific physiologic states such as pregnancy and lactation, early childhood, adolescence, and older age
+- Explain energy balance and dietary intakes and the scientific rationale and public health significance of defining nutrient requirements in healthy individuals and populations, and referencing specific physiologic states such as pregnancy and lactation, early childhood, adolescence, and older age

-5. Interpret the various tools and assessment techniques used in assessment of individual and population nutritional status and understand the landscape of various -omics biomarkers and diagnostic technologies being developed in an advancing field of precision nutrition
+- Summarize the various tools and assessment techniques used in the assessment of individual and population nutritional status and understand the landscape of various -omics biomarkers and diagnostic technologies being developed in an advancing field of precision nutrition

-7. Examine how globalization affects food systems, socioeconomic disparities and climate change on nutrition transition in individuals and populations, and how that relates to changing burdens of non-communicable disease and the double burden of disease
+- Describe the impact of globalization and global influences of food systems, socioeconomic disparities and climate change on nutrition transition in individuals and populations, and how that relates to changing burdens of non-communicable disease and the double burden of disease

-9. Assess the connection between nutrition and immune function and the role of the microbiome and gut health and implications for treatment of infections and WaSH interventions
+- Explain the connection between nutrition and immune function the role of the microbiome and gut health and implications for the treatment of infections and WaSH interventions

 Methods of Assessment